Setting Up Materials

 This section contains common material options:

-The States tab contains a set of flags that are used for a shader corresponding to the material.
+The States tab contains a set of flags that will be used for a shader corresponding to the material.

 The Textures tab contains paths to textures used by the material.